-Wedding Dresses for Older Brides: Women Over 40
+Wedding Dresses for Older Brides: Women Over 40, 50, 60, 70 (Updated Article)

-I’m sorry that I called you an "older bride" in the title.
-I had to do that so Google would lead you to my article.
-Hey, I’m teetering towards 60, and the word, “old,” has been expunged from my vocabulary (along with silver, golden, mature, and elderly), unless the word is absolutely necessary.
 And, whenever I hear the term “old lady”, I think of my hippie days.
 Back then, any man who uttered the sentence, “Sally’s my old lady,” meant that Sally was the speaker’s girlfriend, even when his “old lady” was only 18.
 So, I must confess that I refer to myself as an old lady from time to time, but I say it with a wink and a smile.

 Bridal Gowns for Second Weddings - It's Your Party